 Because of its thorough approach to language learning and its massively updated information that is checked and developed by real native speakers of a given language, the Ling App is quite popular and has earned rave reviews online.
 Moreover, it is so competitive that it can teach you how to speak over 60+ foreign languages all within its interactive platform!

-From the inside of the app, you can get instant access to basic flashcards and writing tests, speaking tests, and challenging games that will get you motivated wherever and whenever you use them.
-Unlike other language courses that will ask you to set aside hours glued on the screen, you will only need 10 minutes (or less), and you can be well on your way to become a confident-sounding language speaker.
+From the inside of the app, you can get instant access to essential flashcards, writing tests, speaking tests, and challenging games that will motivate you wherever and whenever you use them.
+Unlike other language courses that will ask you to set aside hours glued on the screen, you will only need 10 minutes (or less), and you can be well on your way to becoming a confident-sounding language speaker.

 Price: Free; Availability: App available at Play Store and Apple Store; Subscription: No

-Downloading the free Simply Learn App is the ideal option if you want to speak phrases, vocabulary words, and sentences straight away.
-This cutting-edge tool provides the way for quick talks with the locals and gives you a chance to navigate a foreign country without actually learning their language through and through.
+Downloading the free Simply Learn App is ideal if you want to speak phrases, vocabulary words, and sentences straight away.
+This cutting-edge tool provides the way for quick talks with the locals and gives you a chance to navigate a foreign country without actually becoming fluent in their language through and through.
 It’s perfect for on-the-go tourists or family trips and is free to download for all your mobile devices!